PitchConnect/fogis-deployment/README.md

 ---

-**🎯 This repository provides everything needed for a complete, automated FOGIS deployment with zero technical knowledge required.**
+**🎯 This repository provides a comprehensive, streamlined FOGIS deployment solution with guided setup and automated operation.**